check-spelling-sandbox/conan-center-index/docs/v2_migration.md

 generators using the ``set_property(property_name, value)`` method.

 Both of these two models **will live together in recipes** to make recipes compatible for both 1.x and 2.0 users.
-Deprecated feilds are not to be removed at this time.
+Deprecated fields are not to be removed at this time.

 To understand the impact of these and the relation between different generates, refer to the [migrating properties](https://docs.conan.io/1/migrating_to_2.0/properties.html) documentation.